Behind The Scenes of Amazon Inventory Management

 In fact, a better way to think of this ecosystem is as a distribution network.

-The Amazon inventory system divides its distribution network into 5 types of facilities:
+The Amazon system divides its distribution network into 5 types of facilities:

 - Crossdock centers: Packages from foreign vendors remain here until more stock is required by the fulfillment centers.

 - Fulfillment centers: This is the sort of environment a warehouse professional would be most familiar with.
-This is where Amazon stores its goods, and it’s also where Amazon workers pick and pack Amazon inventory for customers.
+This is where Amazon stores its goods, and it’s also where Amazon workers pick and pack products for customers.
 The company operates more than 175 fulfillment centers globally.

-- Prime Now hubs: The Amazon inventory system for time-sensitive items, like groceries, relies on Prime Now hubs.
+- Amazon Prime Now hubs: The Amazon system for time-sensitive items, like groceries, relies on Prime Now hubs.
 These hubs manage items that are typically delivered within 2 hours of purchase.

-The two facility types that are most critical to the Amazon inventory system are the fulfillment centers and the sortation centers.
+The two facility types that are most critical to the Amazon inventory management are the fulfillment centers and the sortation centers.

-How The Amazon Fulfillment Centers Manage The Company’s Inventory
+Inside the Engine of Efficiency: How Amazon Fulfillment Centers Manage Inventory

 For 99% of businesses, this is the way to go.
 If you simply placed SKUs onto the first shelf you came across, you’d be hard pressed to find that item again when a customer orders it.

 Amazon falls into the other 1% of businesses.
-It would be safe to assume that Amazon is not running its trillion-dollar business using spreadsheets or off-the-shelf inventory management solutions.
-Rather, it uses a highly sophisticated warehouse management system to keep its inventory processes running smoothly.
-This sophisticated system allows the company to embrace the chaos inherent in running a small country’s worth of warehouse space.
+It would be safe to assume that Amazon is not running its trillion-dollar business using spreadsheets or off-the-shelf inventory management system.
+Rather, it uses a highly sophisticated warehouse management system to keep its processes running smoothly.
+This sophisticated system allows the company to embrace the chaos inherent in running a small country’s worth of space.

 And it’s one of the main reasons Amazon delivers goods to its customers so quickly.

-Here’s a breakdown of how the Amazon inventory system manages an incoming order of goods:
+Here’s a breakdown of how the Amazon warehouse system manages an incoming order of goods:

 - A box of toothpaste arrives to the Amazon fulfillment center